DerekShain/fs-journal/src/reflections/wk1/quiz1.md

 **8.** In what tag does the majority of your code belong?
 <!-- enter you answer in the space below -->
 ```
+the <body></body> tag in an html document
 ```

 **9.** What three tags can be used to make lists (not list items)?
 <!-- enter you answer in the space below -->
 ```
+unordered list <ul>
+ordered list <ol>
+description list <dl>
 ```

 **10.** Define the display `:flex property:`
 <!-- enter you answer in the space below -->
 ```
+Flex Property is used to set the length of flexible items.
 ```

 **11.** What `CSS` properties affect the size of a box model?
 <!-- enter you answer in the space below -->
 ```
+Margin and Padding
 ```